wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/message-endpoint.md

 # Message Endpoint

+This page explains how you can implement a sample scenario of Message Endpoint EIP using WSO2 Micro Integrator.

+## Introduction to Message Endpoint EIP

 The Message Endpoint EIP encapsulates the messaging system from the rest of the application and customizes a general messaging API for a specific application and task.
 Therefore, you can change the message API just by changing the endpoint code.
 This improves the maintainability of applications.

 !!! info